jewelsofthought/neshama/site/posts/story/angel_atoms.md

 ---

-## Spiritual - Manifest awareness of itself.
+## Spiritual - Manifest awareness of itself

 Does spiritual mean in essence a manifest awareness of self?
 Would one call the lion spiritual, except in being an expression of the Spirit we perceive in everything?
 This might be a way of differentiating between consciousness and spirituality.
 The conscious being has an unquestioning awareness of its existence, whereas the spiritual being has a awareness of itself as a construct.